 15. Rent where possible

 Wedding ceremonies don’t usually last more than a day, so if there’s anything you could rent instead of buying, it could help you save a lot of money.
-Also, remember that wedding dresses are expensive and you would only get to wear them for a few hours.
+Also, remember that wedding dresses are expensive and you only get to wear them for a few hours.

 You can also ask newlyweds for centerpieces and other items they used that are still in shape.